djhmateer/djhmateer.github.io/_posts/2021-05-27-a21 background tasks.md

 The BackgroundService you get in the worker template is an IHostedService.

 [https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-5.0&tabs=visual-studio](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-5.0&tabs=visual-studio)

 - Background task that runs on a timer
 - Queued background tasks that run sequentially

-## Timer

-Here is a task that runs every x minutes:

-And can reference methods of the web app

 ## How to run in production